The $K$-theory of assemblers: Equivalences between assemblers

 In this section we explore two types of morphisms between assemblers which produce equivalences on the level of $K$-theory.
 The two main results, Theorem~\ref{thm:subassemb} and Theorem~\ref{thm:SEp} are useful for identifying assemblers that come up in various contexts.
-For a concrete application of these results, see Sections~\ref{sec:gr} and \ref{sec:polytope}.
+For concretes applications of these results, see Sections~\ref{sec:gr} and \ref{sec:polytope}.

 We begin with a result which is the basis of all of our assembler calculations.
 It is the ``inductive step'' which allows us to show that if we have an equivalence of $K$-theory spectra at level $0$, then we must have an equivalence of $K$-theory spectra at all levels.
+Although the proof is straightforward from previous results, we present it in its entirety here as it is the key point in many analyses of assemblers.

 By an abuse of notation, for a $k$-simplicial category $\E_{\cdots}$ we will write $|\E_{\cdots}|$ for the simplicial set whose $n$-simplices are $N_n\E_{n\cdots n}$.